Terahertz

 Regardless, I don’t see much changing in Alberta or Canada for a while – at least not until a government in power wants to change it (which they wouldn’t want to since it takes the current system to get unfair majorities).

-2 Responses to “What’s wrong with democracy”
+2 thoughts on “What’s wrong with democracy”

 1. Aditya says: